getify/Functional-Light-JS/ch3.md

 // ["Now","is","the","time","for","all","..."]
 ```

-Since `identity(..)` simply returns the value passed to it, JS coerces each value into either `true` or `false`, and that decides to keep or exclude each value in the final array.
+Since `identity(..)` simply returns the value passed to it, JS coerces each value into either `true` or `false`, and that determines whether to keep or exclude each value in the final array.

-**Tip:** Another unary function that can be used as the predicate in the previous example is JS's own `Boolean(..)` function, which explicitly coerces the values to `true` or `false`.
+**Tip:** Another unary function that can be used as the predicate in the previous example is JS's built-in `Boolean(..)` function, which explicitly coerces a value to `true` or `false`.

 Another example of using `identity(..)` is as a default function in place of a transformation: